zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     including the title and description.

-### Service parameters - /instance/metadata/apiml.service...*
+### Service parameters - `/instance/metadata/apiml.service...`
-Define service information for API Catalog
+The following parameters define service information for the API Catalog.

    * **apiml.service.title**

         Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
         This value is displayed in the API Catalog when a specific API service instance is selected.
         This parameter can be externalized and set by the customer system administrator.

         **Tip:** We recommend that service developer provides a default value of the `title`.
         Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

    * **apiml.service.description**

         Specifies a short description of the API service.

         **Examples:**

         "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".

         This value is displayed in the API Catalog when a specific API service instance is selected.
         This parameter can be externalized and set by the customer system administrator.

         **Tip:** Describe the service so that the end user understands the function of the service.

-### Routing parameters - **/instance/metadata/apiml.routes...**
+### Routing parameters - `/instance/metadata/apiml.routes...`
 The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
 A single route can be used to direct REST calls to multiple resources or API endpoints.
 The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space.
 Currently the routing information consists of two parameters per route: The gatewayUrl and serviceUrl parameters.
-These two parameters together specify a rule of how the API service endpoints are mapped to the API gateway endpoints.
+These two parameters together specify a rule of how the API service endpoints are mapped to the API Gateway endpoints.

 The following snippet is an example of the API routing information properties.